SensiEDGE/SensiBLE1.0/README.md

   2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
-  3. Neither the name of SensiEDGE LTD nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+  3. Neither the name of SensiEDGE nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.